edwelker/reg/README.md

 |env = CHECK_URL|relative URL for the health check|/|no|/check|
 |mule|separate worker which runs registration script|-|yes|register.py|

-For more information please see `python-lbos` README file.
+For more information please see `python-ncbi-lbos` README file.

 ## Running a project